Chapter 2: Object Oriented Programming in C++ Class 12 Computer Science NCERT Solutions

 Answer:

-Data Abstraction: It refers to showing only the essential features of an object to the outside world and hiding the background details.
-This is done using public member functions that interact with private data.
+• Data Abstraction: Showing only essential features and hiding implementation details.
+Achieved using public member functions to interact with private data.

 Answer:

-Encapsulation: Wrapping data and functions into a single unit called class.
-A class allows abstraction by exposing only necessary functions via public access.
+• Encapsulation: Wrapping data and associated functions together into a single unit (class).

 class Rectangle {